Sisu Auto: Cabins

 In 1965 K-148, the first Sisu with a plastic bonnet, was introduced.
 Soon plastic became used also in front wings as well as forward control cabin internal engine covers and dashboards.
 KB-45 got a plastic roof and back wall.
 SAT opened a new facility in Mäntyharju for plastic part production; parts were made also for Scania and bus coach builders.

 One of the most distinguishing cabin type is the riveted forward-control M-series cabin which was introduced in 1969.
 They were also sold to Northern Irish Dennison Truck Mfg.
 Ltd. which used them in their largest lorries.
-The modulised S-series and the following E-series cabins were sold to Russian KamAZ and Hungarian Csepel in the 1990s.
+The modularised S-series and the following E-series cabins were sold to Russian KamAZ and Hungarian Csepel in the 1990s.
 Soon after the introduction of the E-series the company ended the own cabin production in 1997 and sourced them from Renault.
 A new cabin type was introduced in 2005 for the last E-type generation.
 For the 2010 introduced Polar series Sisu has sourced cabins, as well as many other key components, from Daimler.